 - Turn on the electrical supply or turn the gas control valve thermostat.

-When your electric water heater isn’t putting out as much heat or just plain stops heating it’s time for a DIY home plumbing repair.
+When your electric water heater isn’t putting out as much heat or just plain stops heating it’s time for a water heater repair.
 It may be as simple as resetting the electrical breaker and/or compressing the upper element reset switch.
 This is a red button you just push.
 Otherwise, your electric water heater repair is going to be much more involved.
 Unless you’re very experienced with testing electricity I’d highly recommend completely rebuilding it.
 This will involve an upper and lower heating element replacement and an upper and lower thermostat replacement.
 It sounds much worse than it actually is.
 But because of the amount of time involved in draining a water I’d recommend replacing all the components mentioned.
 Electric water heater parts aren’t that expensive.
 And it would feel awful to go through all that work to find out you should have replaced something else.

 - Follow the instructions above for flushing a water heater including turning off the water heater electrical breaker.